faisoabdirisak/week1_id_project/readme.md

 + [Authors Info](#author-Info)

 ## Description
-<p>This is  a website that shows my portfolio/resume.It contains all my background information,some sample projects that I have worked on and the experience gained.</p>
+<p>This is  a website that shows my portfolio.It contains all my background information,some sample projects that I have worked on and the experience gained.</p>

 ## Installation